 WKSU STAFF HONORED BY NATIONAL FEDERATION OF PRESS WOMEN

-WKSU received five awards in the National Federation of Press Women's (NFPW) 2005 Communication Contest.
+WKSU received seven awards in the National Federation of Press Women's (NFPW) 2004 Communication Contest.
 The honors were presented on Sept.
-9 at the Adam's Mark Hotel in Denver, CO at a ceremony held on the concluding evening of the annual NFPW Communication Conference.
+10 in Seattle, WA at a ceremony held on the concluding evening of the annual NFPW Communication Conference.
 Each of the entries automatically competed in the national contest after winning first place in the state contest conducted by Ohio Professional Writers, Inc.

 Since 1937, the professional journalists and communicators of NFPW have promoted the highest ethical standards while providing opportunities for professional development, networking, and support in defense of First Amendment rights.

 WKSU broadcasts NPR & Classical Music at 89.7 FM, and is a service of Kent State University.
-WKSU programming is also heard on WKRW 89.3 FM in Wooster, WKRJ 91.5 FM in Dover/New Philadelphia, WKSV 89.1 FM in Thompson, WNRK 90.7 in Norwalk, W298BA 107.5 FM in Boardman, and W239AZ 95.7 FM in Ashland.
+WKSU programming is also heard on WKRW 89.3 FM in Wooster, WKRJ 91.5 FM in Dover/New Philadelphia, WKSV 89.1 FM in Thompson, and WNRK 90.7 Norwalk.
 The WKSU web site is www.wksu.org.